magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master_masterdb.md

 <h2 id="config-ee-multidb-master-masters">Set up additional master databases</h2>
 Create checkout and OMS master databases as follows:

-To configure a MySQL database instance:

 1. Log in to your database server as any user.
 2. Enter the following command to get to a MySQL command prompt:

 		mysql -u root -p

 3. Enter the MySQL `root` user's password when prompted.
-4. Enter the following commands in the order shown to create database instances named `magento_checkout` and `magento_oms` with user names `magento_checkout` and `magento_oms`, respectively:
+4. Enter the following commands in the order shown to create database instances named `magento_checkout` and `magento_oms` with the same user names and passwords:

 		create database magento_checkout;
 		GRANT ALL ON magento_checkout.* TO magento_checkout@localhost IDENTIFIED BY 'magento_checkout';